-Please visit our spring season camp page to see which camps remain open.
-Due to smaller numbers than we originally planned, camps will book out faster than usual, and some are already full with their current booking numbers, due to this season’s restrictions; we suggest you book quickly in order to secure your place.
+Please visit our spring season camp page to see which camps are available with spots remaining.
+Due to reduced capacity, camps will book out faster than usual, and most are already full.

 We realise that there is a range of opinions and emotions about the future, and each family will make decisions which reflect their own circumstances.
 Please know that we are always here to work together in this, and are more than happy to discuss your options with you.
 Feel free to email us at firstname.lastname@example.org or call us on 9874 8933 (option 1).
 We’re thankful for your ongoing partnership and support.

-For our full ‘COVID Management Plan’ for Winter camp season please click here.
+For our full ‘COVID Management Plan’, please click here.

 This management plan has been written in reference to the NSW Government’s Industry Safety Plans, available from: https://www.nsw.gov.au/covid-19/covid-safe-businesses.
-In particular, our camping activities comply, in their various elements, with the safety plans for community sporting competitions and full training activities, hotels and accommodation, and restaurants and cafés.
+In particular, our camping activities comply, in their various elements, with the safety plans for community sporting competitions and full training activities, hotels and accommodation, caravan parks and camping grounds, and restaurants and cafés.